 If the UE supports EDC and receives the EDC usage required indicator in the Extended protocol configuration options IE of the PDU SESSION MODIFICATION COMMAND message, the UE shall indicate to upper layers that network requires the use of EDC.

 NOTE 9: Handling of indication that network allows the use of EDC or that network requires the use of EDC is specified in 3GPP TS 23.548 [182].

+If the Alternative S-NSSAI IE is included in the PDU SESSION MODIFICATION COMMAND message, the UE shall replace the S-NSSAI or the mapped S-NSSAI associated with the PDU session according to the Alternative S-NSSAI IE.

 The UE shall transport the PDU SESSION MODIFICATION COMPLETE message and the PDU session ID, using the NAS transport procedure as specified in subclause 5.4.5.